richter-max/aegis/README.md

 ### 📊 Security Command Center (Dashboard)

-Visualize run telemetry in the new **AEGIS Security Command Center**:
+The AEGIS Security Command Center provides exploratory analysis of evaluation runs.
+It is intended for debugging, inspection, and comparison — not operational monitoring.

+Features include:
-- **Real-time Event Stream**: Live monitoring of agent tool use.
+- **Event Stream**: chronological view of agent tool proposals and defense decisions
-- **Policy Analytics**: Charts showing Allowed vs Blocked actions.
+- **Policy Analytics**: allowed vs. blocked actions by policy and guard layer
-- **Trace Analysis**: Deep dive into individual tool calls and defense logic.
+- **Trace Analysis**: inspection of individual tool calls and guard reasoning

-The dashboard is intended for exploratory analysis of traces and policy behavior, not for operational monitoring.

 Launch locally: